William Kilpatrick Stewart

 Air Vice Marshal William Kilpatrick Stewart, (28 June 1913 – 2 May 1967) was a Scottish researcher in aerospace physiology, senior consultant in physiology to the Royal Air Force, and commanding officer of the RAF Institute of Aviation Medicine.

+Portrait of William Kilpatrick Stewart, Royal Air Force medical officer and aviation physiologist.
+The image depicts Stewart in RAF uniform, wearing a peaked service cap and medical insignia, during the Second World War period.
+Stewart was a pioneering figure in aviation medicine whose research on high-altitude physiology, acceleration, and aircrew survival contributed significantly to the development of modern aerospace medicine and flight safety standards.

 Early life and education

 William Kilpatrick Stewart was born the son of Dr. John Stewart at Hamilton, Lanarkshire.
 He attended Hamilton Academy.
 He then matriculated at Glasgow University, graduating in medicine in 1936.